Queensland Eco and Sustainable Tourism (QuEST)

 What is QuEST?

-The Queensland Eco and Sustainable Tourism (QuEST) delivers a policy framework for ecotourism operators accessing high visitation national parks.
+The Queensland Eco and Sustainable Tourism (QuEST) delivered a policy framework for ecotourism operators accessing targeted high visitation national parks.

 - business certainty

 - opportunities for growth

 The Queensland Parks and Wildlife Service (QPWS), a division of our department, is determined to ensure the tourism industry is consistently able to provide high-quality, nature-based experiences across a range of iconic protected areas.
 QPWS delivered opportunities and certainty for tourism growth through the QuEST initiative by actively managing access to ensure that full commercial opportunity is attained at sites within a sustainable management framework.

 A key issue that QuEST addressed was permits not being used to full capacity, creating latency problems.
 QuEST focused on the effective use of allocated capacity to make available the full tourism opportunity.